slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 affiliations:
  - name: Georgia Institute of Technology, USA
    index: 1
-date: 20 September 2020
+date: 20 September 2022
 bibliography: photo_joss.bib

 ---

 # Summary
-Photoacoustic imaging is a medical imaging modality that shows promise as a novel technique for reconstructing high resolution images of clinically relevant structures in sub tissue.
+Photoacoustic imaging is a medical imaging modality that shows promise as a novel technique for reconstructing high resolution images of clinically relevant structures in subtissue.
 Clinical applications range from cancerous tumor monitoring to tracking absorption of injected medication in bloodstreams and real-time blood oxygenation measurements.
-This modality is relatively new so development of efficient reconstruction procedures is still an active field.
-Efficient development of new photoacoustic reconstruction procedures requires two things.
+This modality is relatively new thus development of efficient reconstruction algorithms is still an active field.
+Efficient development of new photoacoustic reconstruction algorithms requires two things.
 A user-friendly interface for accelerated prototyping and efficient simulations of the underlining physical models.
 We aim to deliver a package that can satisfy both of these needs.

 <!-- This is the example summary:
 The forces on stars, galaxies, and dark matter under external gravitational